james-cc/node-zwave-js/packages/core/core.api.md

 //
 // @public
 export function isEncapsulationCC(cc: CommandClasses): boolean;

-// Warning: (ae-missing-release-tag) "isExtendedCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function isExtendedCCId(ccId: CommandClasses): boolean;

 // Warning: (ae-missing-release-tag) "isLongRangeNodeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //